raychorn/vcopspakbuilderforwindows/README.md

 The PAK file will appear in SOURCE\.. which is SOURCE without the \Helloworld using this example.

 Change Log:

+Version 1.4.0.0 -- Use the -x option to use the latest optimizations.

 Version 1.2.0.0 -- Optimized and almost deploys the ADAPTERPAKFILEBUILDER.